iganna/pannagram/docs/content/features.md

 Extractable features are organized into four main groups, each depending on the previous steps:

-**`I`**.
-These include identifying pangenome synteny and generating consensus sequences, which serve as the foundation for all subsequent analyses.
+**`I`.
+Alignment Summary.** These include identifying pangenome synteny and generating consensus sequences, which serve as the foundation for all subsequent analyses.

-**`II`**.
-Focus on single-nucleotide polymorphisms (SNPs) and related metrics such as nucleotide diversity (π).
+**`II`.
+SNPs and Diversity.** Focus on single-nucleotide polymorphisms (SNPs) and related metrics such as nucleotide diversity (π).

-**`III`**.
-Focus on structural variants, their properties, and mobile element families.
+**`III`.
+SVs and Mobilome Families.** Focus on structural variants, their properties, and mobile element families.
 This step also enables comparison of SVs with other sequence features (e.g., transposon annotations).

-**`IV`**.
-Use gene annotations from different accessions and arrange them into common annotation groups through the pangenome coordinate system.
+**`IV`.
+Gene annotation.** Use gene annotations from different accessions and arrange them into common annotation groups through the pangenome coordinate system.

-## Run All Steps in One Command
+### Run All Steps in One Command

-To execute the complete feature extraction workflow:
+to execute the complete feature extraction workflow:
 ```
 features -path_project ${PATH_PROJECT} -synteny -consensus -snp -snp_pi -sv -sv_family -sv_orf
 ```